 ESTIMATED WEIGHT: Whaler 15-Sport Hull 550 lbs (advertised bare hull weight) Interior 50 (seats, console, hatch) Gear 50 (anchor, line, electronics, bimini) Engine 225 (estimate for 1976 Mercury 500) Battery 50 (estimate, single 24G) Fuel 50 (7 lbs/gal, tank, hose) _______________________ Total Boat 975 Crew 225 GROSS BOAT WT 1200 lbs

 Next, the horsepower must be established.
 Although my engine is rated as a "50-HP" motor, I am going to de-rate it about ten percent because it is from an era of crankshaft rated-horsepower, and the formula really wants prop-shaft rated horsepower.
 Also, the engine is 25 years old and may not be as strong as it was when new.
 Instead of 50-HP, I'll use 40-HP for the engine.
-The most important choice is the hull factor, C. Here I will use a value of 190 because the hull is not the a hybrid between the original Whaler sea-sled-style hull and the later moderate v-bottom with constant deadrise.
+The most important choice is the hull factor, C. Here I will use a value of 190 because the hull is now a hybrid between the original Whaler sea-sled-style hull and the later moderate v-bottom with constant deadrise.

 190 (40/1200)^0.5 = 34.7 MPH